Krijnrien/DataWall/README.md

 - [ ] Automate getting the token
 - [ ] Make a script that runs the whole setup
 - [ ] Add unit tests for more quality control
+- [ ] Make users persistent.
+This means that instead of overwriting the cache each time, only change the coordinates for users that were already connected.

 ## Contributing